-Please note that all comments in the Report must be read in conjunction with the caveats to the Report, which are contained in Section 11 of this Report.
+Please note that all comments in the Report must be read in conjunction with the caveats to the Report, which are contained in Section 10 of this Report.
 This letter, the Report and the summary of valuation included herein can be provided to Trust's advisors and may be made available for the inspection to the public and with the SEBI, the stock exchanges and any other regulatory and supervisory authority, as may be required.

-RV draws your attention to the limitation of liability clauses in Section 11 of this Report.
+RV draws your attention to the limitation of liability clauses in Section 10 of this Report including the clause on Limitation on account of COVID-19 and Significant Uncertainty in Valuation.